Structure theorem for projective klt pairs with nef anti-canonical divisor: Preliminary results

 \end{defi}

-There exit maximal rationally chain connected (MRCC) fibrations for normal projective varieties by \cite{Cam92, KoMM92a}.
+There exist maximal rationally chain connected (MRCC) fibrations for normal projective varieties by \cite{Cam92, KoMM92a}.
 Rationally chain connected varieties are not necessarily rationally connected, but the two notions coincide for potentially dlt projective varieties by \cite[Corollary 1.5]{HM07}.
-Hence, for a projective klt pair $(X, \Delta)$, the variety $X$ always admits the MRC fibration (i.e., an RC fibration $\psi: X \dashrightarrow Y$ such that any rational curve in $X$ meeting the fiber $X_{y}:=\psi^{-1}(y)$ is contained in $X_{y}$).
-This definition of MRC fibrations can be rephrased as the condition that $K_{Y}$ is pseudo-effective when $Y$ is smooth by \cite{BDPP13}.
+Hence, for a projective klt pair $(X, \Delta)$, the variety $X$ always admits an MRC fibration (i.e.,\,an RC fibration $\psi\colon X \dashrightarrow Y$ such that a very general rational curve in $X$ is contained in the fiber $X_{y}:=\psi^{-1}(y)$ at some point $y \in Y$.
+This definition of MRC fibrations can be rephrased as the condition that $K_{Y}$ is pseudo-effective when $Y$ is smooth by \cite{BDPP13, GHS03}.

-Rationally connected varieties with mild singularities are simply connected by the following theorem, which is often used in this paper.
+Rationally connected varieties with mild singularities are simply connected by \cite[Theorem 1.1]{Tak03} and have no $($non-trivial$)$ holomorphic differential forms.
+These properties are used in the proof.

-\begin{theo} Let $X$ be a rationally connected and potentially klt projective variety $($i.e., $(X, \Delta)$ is a klt pair for some effective Weil $\QQ$-divisor$)$.
-Then $X$ is simply connected.
+\begin{theo} Let $X$ be a rationally connected and potentially klt projective variety.
+Then $X$ is simply connected and $H^{0}(X, \Omega_{X}^{p})=0$ for any $p>0$. \end{theo}

-\end{theo} \begin{proof} Let $\pi: \tilde X \to X$ be a resolution of singularities of $X$.
-Then, since $X$ is potentially klt, the natural morphism $\pi_{1}(\tilde X) \to \pi_{1}(X)$ is an isomorphism by \cite[Theorem 1.1]{Tak03}.
-The variety $\tilde X$ is again rationally connected; hence it is simply connected, and so is $X$. \end{proof}